mskblackbelt/Chem357/357 Experiment guides/Python Intro/py_intro_notes.md

     - Change the first cell to a Markdown cell, give your notebook a title and brief description.
 For assistance, see the [CommonMark help page](https://commonmark.org/help/).
     	- Here is [another resource for learning about Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
     - Evaluate that cell using <kbd>Shift</kbd> + <kbd>Return</kbd>
+- Basics
     - Perform basic arithmetic operations
     - Assign a value to a variable
+    - Assign multiple variables at once
+    - Modify a variable
+    - Create basic lists
+    - Slice lists
+    - Looping and logic
+TODO
+    - List comprehensions
+    - Import a:
+        - library (`math`)
+        - individual object or function from a library (`math.sin`)
     - Define a simple function
         - Calculate the value of an equation?
 Fibonacci sequence?
-- Import a:
-	- library
-	- function from a library

 - Work with the file system (use [`pathlib`](https://realpython.com/python-pathlib/))
+TODO: Needs a rewrite using `pathlib`
 	- Navigate and list files
 	- Read a text file
 	- Write a file
+    - Read multiple text files
 - Work with tabular data
 	- Read in tabular data using `numpy` functions
 	- Work with data in `numpy` arrays